EthicHub/presale/README.md

 # EthicHub 1st Token Sale (presale.)

-These contracts model the presale of the ETX token to be used as the future mean to finance positive impact projects in the [Ethic Hub](https://ethichub.com) decentralized crowdlending platform.
+These contracts model the presale of the ETHIX token to be used as the future mean to finance positive impact projects in the [Ethic Hub](https://ethichub.com) decentralized crowdlending platform.

 There are 4 planed token sales.
 15% of the tokens are planned to be sold in each Token Sale, 13% for Investors and 2% for Bounties.